iurisman/rust-dust/io/README.md

 * The Rust compiler implicitly calls `to_iter()` on the `Vec<String>` inside `flat_map()` to turn it into an iterator that can be flat-mapped into the iterator returned by `lines()`

 Note, however, that some of the tokens contain punctuation -- likely not what a caller would want.
-We need therefore to add an alphabet.
-It contains the characters that are considered meaningful, while the characters not in alphabet will be considered as whitespace.
+In the final version below we add a filter to each token that removes non-alphanumeric chars: